-The next publication, covering Young Carer Grant to September 2024 will be released in November 2024.
+The next publication, covering up to the 30 September 2025, will be released in November 2025.
 Under the Code of Practice for Official Statistics we publish a timetable of statistical releases for the twelve months ahead.

-&lt;sup>1 The Code of Practice is found online at: Code of Practice for Statistics (statisticsauthority.gov.uk)
+&lt;sup>1 The Code of Practice for Statistics is available on the UK Statistics Authority website.

-&lt;sup>2 The forthcoming publication timetable is available at: Official statistics: forthcoming publications - gov.scot (www.gov.scot)
+&lt;sup>2 The forthcoming publication timetable is available on Social Security Scotland website.